Crash Course in illustration

 How to make productive use of your time

 I work 9-6 days in a shared studio.
-I have had experience of working from home and working in a studio.
+I have had the experience of working from home and working in a studio.
 I personally prefer working in a studio, especially since being freelance, it separates home life from work life.
 While I am in the studio, when I am working on a commercial piece of work, I want to use my time to complete client briefs, as I don’t exactly want to waste my time and take that work home with me.

 I plan out my day and week structure using spreadsheets and calendars.
 It’s important to keep track of your time while working on a project; I want to know exactly how much time I am spending on a project.
 I want the project I am working on to be cost-effective.
 In regards to the fee and time spent on the project.